apoorvam1/LeetCode/Tips/Tree.md

 7. Make sure the null check in Tree problem is robust.
 Don't call node.left or node.right or node.children without doing a null check.

+8. If a branch has to be removed from consideration in a tree (Based on some condition) skip making the recursive call for root.left or root.right.